 Allstair Berg/DigitalVision/Getty Images

 Long-term care will never be free, but there are programs that can help.
-Take veterans' benefits, which are available for honorably discharged military vets.
+Take veterans’ benefits, which are available for honorably discharged military members.
 Some of the services covered include adult day care, respite care and skilled home health care.

 Elderly patients may also qualify for Medicaid if they meet stringent financial requirements.
 Someone staying in a nursing home on Medicaid’s dime can have assets of no more than $2,000.